Skip to content

 What is a Dev Drive?

 By default, Windows trusts a Dev Drive.
-This means Windows Defender (the built-in security software) runs in a faster performance mode on that drive, which balances good security with speed.
+This means Windows Defender (the built-in security software) runs in a faster performance mode on that drive, giving you good security and good speed.

-If you mark a Dev Drive as untrusted, Windows Defender will protect it more strictly, using real-time protection mode.
+What happens if you mark a Dev Drive as untrusted?
+Windows Defender will protect it more strictly using its real-time protection mode.
 This is more secure but can slow things down a bit.

-Note: Your other drives will still have full real-time protection, no matter what you set for your Dev Drive.
+Note: Your other drives will still have full real-time protection, regardless of your Dev Drive settings.

 How to Set a Dev Drive as Trusted or Untrusted